Final Exam Petitions

 Non-Engineering Course Exam Petitions

 If you wish to petition for an Arts & Science final exam, you should consult the U of T Engineering’s Office of the Registrar immediately.
-You must submit your petition and all supporting documentation within seven days of your last exam.
+You must submit your petition and all supporting documentation within seven days of the missed final exam.
 All petitions go through your registered Faculty (Engineering).
 For more information, please visit the Guide to Taking Arts & Science Courses.

 Petition and Appeal Documentation